brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-11.md

 Through the din of panicked voices, Harry could hear another softer voice.

 "*Where is my little mousey?
-Bring it to me, now, now, now!"*
+Bring it to me, now, now, now!*"

 "Oh, bloody hell, not her again," he moaned.